Table of Contents

-Licensing is a method for government to convert a natural right into a privilege, then require one to pay fees to the government to exercise.
-Privileges can be and often are revoked by government and allow for stifling of competition to create government mandated monopolies.
+Licensing is a method for government to convert a natural right into a privilege, and then require one to pay fees to the government to exercise.
+Privileges can be and often are revoked by government and allow for stifling of competition to create government-mandated monopolies.
 Rights must be held inviolate, and no one should be forced to pay to exercise a right.
 We encourage certifications by voluntary associations of professionals.

-We hold that rights to property are individual rights and, as such, are entitled to the same protections as all other individual rights and that the owners of property have the full right to control, use, dispose of, or in any manner enjoy their property without interference, until and unless the exercise of their control infringes the valid rights of others.
+We hold that rights to property are individual rights and, as such, are entitled to the same protections as all other individual rights and that the owners of property have the full right to acquire, trade, control, use, dispose of, rent, collateralize, or in any manner enjoy their property without interference, until and unless the exercise of their control infringes the valid rights of others.
 Eminent domain, civil asset forfeiture, governmental limits on profits, governmental production mandates, and governmental controls on prices of goods and services (including wages, rents, and interest) are abridgements of fundamental rights.
 We support ending taxation of real property, which makes the State the de facto owner of all lands and forces individuals to rent their homes and places of business from the State.

 The contract between an employer and employee is a voluntary relationship, where both sides choose to enter into it and can only fairly negotiate on the terms of the contract without interference by government.
 We support the right of employers and employees to freely choose whether or not to bargain with each other through a third party, such as a labor union.
-There is no inherent “right to work” nor a “right to unionize,” merely the freedom for all to negotiate conditions of employment.
+There is neither inherent “right to work” nor a “right to unionize,” merely the freedom for all to negotiate conditions of employment.

 Free and voluntary societies provide the best potential for all members of society to succeed and flourish.
 A free and competitive market for all services will allocate resources in the most efficient manner.
 Voluntary cooperation and charity between people meets the needs of others without violating rights through coercion and force.
 Current problems in many societal areas such as energy, pollution, public services, and poverty are not solved, but instead are caused or exacerbated, by government.